-The Byzantine player sets up first; then the Muslim player.
-Place the turn marker on the 646 space.
+Place the turn marker on the A.D.
+646 space.
 Place their units in their home districts (denoted by color).
-Units must be placed "in garrison" side up-unless they are mounted, in which case they can be placed "on patrol" side up.
+Units must be placed "in Garrison Mode" side up-unless they are mounted, in which case they can be placed "on Patrol Mode" side up.